sc-ventures/cloudbreak-documentation/docs/cb-profile.md

 Cloudbreak uses [Consul](https://www.consul.io/) for DNS resolution.
 All Cloudbreak related services are registered as someservice.service.consul.

 Consul’s built-in DNS server is able to fallback on another DNS server.
 This option is called `-recursor`.
-Clodbreak Deployer first tries to discover the DNS settings of the host by looking for nameserver entry in the `/etc/resolv.conf` file.
+Cloudbreak Deployer first tries to discover the DNS settings of the host by looking for nameserver entry in the `/etc/resolv.conf` file.
 If it finds one, consul will use it as a recursor.
 Otherwise, it will use `8.8.8.8`.

 For a full list of available consul config options, refer to [Consul documentation](https://www.consul.io/docs/agent/options.html).